Priority Dates for Financial Aid for the First Class Day:

 The Wharton County Junior College school code is 003668.

-Students must be prepared to validate the credentials of their diploma from an on-line high school, non-recognized high school or home school.
-Students must submit official transcripts from their provider for review by the Financial Aid Office staff.
-The determination by the Financial Aid Office Staff regarding the validity of a credential is final.
+Students must be prepared to validate the credentials of their diploma from an on-line high school or home school.
+Please see the Financial Aid Office for information.

 Attention all financial aid students: